A volunteer 'sewing squad' distributed more than 55,000 masks to vulnerable communities in 3 months. They're not slowing down - KEYT | KCOY

 “Bear Solider District has 1,500 residents, including many non-tribal members, and we are the second-most populated city on the Standing Rock reservation,” Jon Edwards, manager with the Bear Soldier Volunteer Fire Rescue told CNN.
 “We have a huge vulnerable high-risk population here with elderly patients and diabetic patients.
 The Auntie Squad has already sent a thousand masks so far.
 Another 600 are on the way.
 That was one of our main issues two to three months ago — a shortage of personal protective equipment, so it was really nice to get packages.”

-Theresa Hatathlie is a volunteers with Navajo and Hopi Families Covid-19 Relief.
+Theresa Hatathlie volunteers with Navajo and Hopi Families Covid-19 Relief.
 She said 33% of the Navajo Nation members are without running water and electricity.

 “Now we are leading the whole nation in terms of cases now,” Hatathlie said.
 “The Auntie Squad has really given us so much.
 Not just the masks, but we received sewing machines, diapers, baby wipes, laundry supplies and sanitizers.”